toreanjoel/tunneld/README.md

 - Ensures all DNS queries are filtered and resolved securely

 ### 🛠 Built-in Web Terminal
-Includes a web-accessible terminal within the Sentinel UI, allowing local shell access directly from the browser — ideal for managing services, debugging, or extending functionality on the fly.
+Includes a web-accessible terminal within the Tunneld UI, allowing local shell access directly from the browser — ideal for managing services, debugging, or extending functionality on the fly.

 ### 📡 Local & Remote Artifact Monitoring
-Sentinel monitors active services (e.g., dnsmasq, hostapd, doh proxy) and connected devices.
+Tunneld monitors active services (e.g., dnsmasq, hostapd, doh proxy) and connected devices.
 It can detect other nodes on the network and remotely display their status, offering an overview of your distributed system.

 ### 🌍 Optional Cloudflare Tunnel Support
-Expose your local Sentinel UI or custom services to the internet via secure Cloudflare Tunnels.
-Great for accessing your dashboard while away from home, or connecting peer Sentinels together.
+Expose your local Tunneld UI or custom services to the internet via secure Cloudflare Tunnels.
+Great for accessing your dashboard while away from home, or connecting peer tunneld instances together.

 ### 🖥️ Optional Compute sharing
-Sentinel is the gateway, once setting up nodes to be montored, you can share compute between Sentinel devices, sharing local services to trusted parites i.e File storage, AI Compute etc. that others can access through their Sentinel Host
+Tunneld is the gateway, once setting up nodes to be montored, you can share compute between Tunneld devices, sharing local services to trusted parites i.e File storage, AI Compute etc. that others can access through their Tunneld Host

 ### 🧩 Static or Portable
-Run Sentinel in:
+Run Tunneld in:
 - **Static mode**: At home, replacing your router's weak UI — manage every device, filter content, and control network flow.
 - **Portable mode**: Take it with you.
-Share access, deploy temporary networks, or integrate Sentinel with mobile data.
+Share access, deploy temporary networks, or integrate Tunneld with mobile data.

 ---